okabsd/rubyisms/docs/arrays/README.md

 >> {b: 2}
 ```

+- `#cycle(n, callback, after)`
+-- Iterates *n* times, iterating on each element in *self* passing the element, the element's index, and the current iteration number to the *callback* function.
+Returns *after*, or the return value of invoking *after* if it is a function.

 - `#delete(value)`
 -- Removes all values that are strictly equal to *value* from the array.
 Modifies the original array.
 Returns the last value, or `null` if no values match.